gewarren/docs/docs/framework/wcf/samples/running-the-samples.md

     2. Copy the service program files from the \service\bin\ folder, under the language-specific folder, to the service machine.

     3. In the service configuration file, change the address value of the endpoint definition to match the new address of your service.
-Replace any references to "localhost" with a fully-qualified domain name in the address.
+Replace any references to "localhost" with a fully qualified domain name in the address.

     4. Launch Service.exe from a command prompt.